-Employers may use an affordability safe harbor to measure affordability of their coverage.
-The three safe harbors measure affordability based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.
+Employers may use an affordability safe harbor to measure the affordability of their coverage.
+The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.
 IRS Notice 2015-87 confirmed that ALEs using an affordability safe harbor may rely on the adjusted affordability contribution percentages for 2015 and future years.